|

 Wednesday and Thursday.

-Some gradients on the South Downs Way (days 2 and 3) and Saxon
+gradients on the South Downs Way (days 2 and 3) and Saxon Shore Way (Day

-hourly direct trains from London Victoria via Gatwick Airport.
+direct trains from London Victoria via Gatwick Airport.
+Journey time from

 Airports.
 The nearest international airport is London Gatwick,